 But GBP/USD moves over 100 pips a day!
 He could easily get stopped out at the smallest move of GBP/USD.

 Because of the position limits his account is set to, he is basing his stop solely on how much he wants to lose instead of the given market conditions of GBP/USD.

 And bam!
 Ned got stopped out right at the top, because his stop loss was too tight!
 And aside from losing this trade, he missed out on a chance to grab over 100 pips!

-From that example, you can see that the danger with using equity stops is that it forces the trader to set his stop at an arbitrary price level.
+From that example, you can see that the danger with using percentage stops is that it forces the forex trader to set his stop at an arbitrary price level.